Skip to main content

 tastytrade at a glance

-Based in the US, tastytrade is a relatively new options trading firm that caters to “do-it-yourself” traders who avoid algorithms or robo-advisors.
-They offer access to stocks, options, futures, indices, commodities, ETFs, and cryptocurrencies.
-In fact, their trading platform was built by the same engineers who devised TD Ameritrade’s “thinkorswim”.
+Based in the US, tastytrade is an options-focused brokerage that caters to “do-it-yourself” traders who avoid algorithms or robo-advisors.
+It offers access to stocks, options, futures, indices, commodities, ETFs, and cryptocurrencies.
+Notably, the platform was built by the same engineers behind thinkorswim (now part of Charles Schwab following the TD Ameritrade integration).

 Tastytrade provides a comprehensive trading platform across both desktop and mobile interfaces.
-However, there is a learning curve wherein beginners should learn the basics of delta, gamma, and so on before diving into tastytrade.
-Once you’re past that, they allow you to follow leading or popular options traders.
+There is a learning curve, however – beginners should first understand the basics of options Greeks (delta, gamma, theta, vega) before diving in.
+Once past that, the platform allows you to follow leading and popular options traders.

 4# TradeStation International